Migrate your Parse App to Back4App using CLI

-To proceed with the first option, copy your Back4App Connection String at Server Settings > Settings > Core Settings > MongoDB Database URI and paste in your old Parse App settings.
+To proceed with the first option, copy your Back4App Connection String at Server Settings > Settings > Core Settings > Connection String and paste in your old Parse App settings.

 Now you need to make a new dump of your data and restore them again in your application (step 5), but, instead of creating a new app, choose

 YES, I want to update one of them! and

 NO!
 Only insert new ids, afterward.
 It will help to prevent data inconsistency to your users.